-Anneline Sibanda is in the final year of her Biomedical Engineering degree at Birmingham City University, and has fully embraced all that was on offer to her.
-Her exciting journey has included international travel, inspiring placements, and University projects that have given her so much more than just a qualification!
+Anneline Sibanda studied Biomedical Engineering degree at Birmingham City University, and fully embraced all that was on offer to her.
+Her exciting journey included international travel, inspiring placements, and university projects that have given her so much more than just a qualification!

 Sunny California awaits!